mohamm-ad/abax/README.md

 ### Why the name?

 "Abax" (ἄβαξ) is an ancient Greek word referring to a calculating table or counting board - one of the earliest mathematical tools used for calculations and measurements.
-The first record of an abacus may have been in Sumeria between 2700 and 2300 BC.
+The first record of what became known as an abacus may have been in Sumeria between 2700 and 2300 BC.
 It held a table of successive columns which delimited the successive orders of magnitude of their sexagesimal (base 60) number system.

 ## Features